Course Outline

 Perspectives of ageing – cultural and diversity considerations.

-Engagement in activities in older people.
+Engagement in activities for older people.

 Meaning of ageing for Aboriginal and Torres Strait Islander peoples.

 History of aged care in Australia.
 Aged Care Act.
 Aged Care Quality Standards.
+The Charter of Aged Care Rights

-Understanding the difference between ageing and disease.
+Understanding the difference between normal ageing processes and disease.

 Nursing roles in RACFs.
 Aged care funding.